Today’s sourcing dynamics create seemingly impossible situations for supply chain professionals.

 In uncertain times, having more options, as well as the ability to pursue those options, is paramount.
 Cloud manufacturing solutions bring many procurement processes together – market research, vendor research, document sharing, ordering, and more – within an easy-to-use digital application.

 At MacroFab, we streamline these steps and more through our cloud manufacturing platform.
 We help users decrease supply chain risk and transform their electronics procurement process for the modern era.
-To learn more about our unique manufacturing model and vast North American supplier network, check out a demo of our solution here.
+To learn more about our unique manufacturing model and vast North American supplier network, check our platform demo.